Senserva-LLC/Senserva-Inquisitor/README.md

 based on Senserva's but make your own.
 This is an advanced usage and it enables the most features
 # 🛠️ How it Works

-Inq.Uisitor runs scans on demand, with scheduling and Containers comming in a future beta.
+Inq.Uisitor runs scans on demand, with scheduling and Containers coming in a future beta.

 ```mermaid
 ---